AllenIverSunn/GeneCalendarForCourse/Readme.md

 **This is not a really project because this piece of code only takes me couple of minutes.
 Thus, there might be various kinds of problems.
 Pull it with caution :-D**

-**This program is aimed at parse a course schadule into importable csv file for Google Calendar.**
+**This program is aimed at parsing a course schadule into importable csv file for Google Calendar.**

 To run this program, input "python main.py" with options including:
 -f: str, the path of the course schedule which should be a csv file